stolostron/volsync-addon-controller/README.md

 On a hub cluster with the volsync addon controller running, create a ManagedClusterAddOn in the namespace of the managed cluster you want the volsync operator installed on.

+As of ACM 2.13 and above, the volsync-addon-controller will deploy VolSync on the managed cluster as a helm chart.
+This means VolSync will appear as a deployment in the `volsync-system` namespace on the managed cluster.

 Sample ManagedClusterAddOn (replace `managed_cluster_namespace` with the appropriate managed cluster name):

 ```yaml